 This type of fiber dissolves in water to form a gel-like material.
 It can help lower blood cholesterol and glucose levels.

-Soluble fiber is found in oats, peas, beans, apples, citrus fruits, carrots, barley and psyllium.
+Soluble fiber is found in flaxseed, oats, peas, beans, apples, citrus fruits, carrots, barley and psyllium.

 This type of fiber promotes the movement of material through your digestive system and increases stool bulk, so it can be of benefit to those who struggle with constipation or irregular stools.